-Britain, even while engulfed in Brexit politics, is constantly investing in renovations and first-class exhibits to share its heritage — and, in so many ways, Britain's heritage is linked to ours.
+Britain, even while engulfed in Brexit politics, has been constantly investing in renovations and first-class exhibits to share its heritage — a heritage that remains, in many ways, closely linked to ours.

-While many travelers are understandably curious about how Brexit is affecting tourists, from my experience it isn't, at least not yet — but even if Britain ends up taking an abrupt exit from the EU, I don't expect American travelers to face any significant disruptions.
+While many travelers are understandably curious about how Brexit is affecting tourists, from my experience it isn't, at least not yet.
 The only impact I've found is that the country is cheaper for visitors (with the pound weaker than it's been in a while), and that the tourism industry seems to appreciate visitors even more than usual.
 (And, for those who like to talk politics, the topic is a fascinating conversation starter.)

 Here's a rundown on the latest for travelers going to Britain in 2020: